ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Continuation (_delimited continuation_ or _coroutine_) is a sequential code that may suspend execution at some point by itself and pass control outside.
 When a continuation is resumed, control returns to the last suspending point, with the execution context up to the entry point remaining intact.
 Continuation is a low-level construct implemented by the internal _jdk.internal.vm.Continuation_ class and developers should not use them directly.

-The virtual threads scheduler manages the suspending and resuming of the coroutines.
+The scheduler manages the suspending and resuming of the coroutines.
 The scheduler is pluggable, and a dedicated _ForkJoinPool_ FIFO executor is used by default.
 This scheduler is optimized for transactions that are typically short-lived and often blocked.

-Many virtual threads employ a few platform threads used as _carrier threads_.
-Over its lifetime, a virtual thread may run on several different carrier threads.
-Those carrier threads belong to the scheduler.
+The virtual threads scheduler contains a few platform threads used as _carrier threads_.
+By default, their initial number is equal to the number of available processors, and their maximum number is 256.

-When a virtual thread calls a blocking I/O method in the Java core library, the virtual threads scheduler:
+When a virtual thread calls a blocking I/O method in the Java core library, the scheduler performs the following actions: